Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Is sewer gas dangerous to breathe in my home?

 At the low levels typically found in residential settings, sewer gas usually causes symptoms like headaches, nausea, and eye irritation rather than immediate life-threatening harm.
-However, the danger is real: hydrogen sulfide — the primary toxic component — impairs your sense of smell at moderate concentrations, meaning you may stop noticing the odor even as levels rise to dangerous thresholds.
-Prolonged low-level exposure can cause chronic respiratory and neurological issues, and high concentrations in enclosed spaces can be deadly.
+However, the danger is real: hydrogen sulfide impairs your sense of smell at concentrations around 100 ppm, meaning you may stop noticing the odor even as levels rise to dangerous thresholds.
+Prolonged low-level exposure can cause chronic respiratory and neurological issues, and OSHA sets a strict 20 ppm ceiling for worker exposure.
 Never dismiss a persistent sewer gas smell as merely cosmetic.

 Why does my bathroom smell like sewer even after cleaning?